 Wallenberg Molecular Medicine Fellow: Infection Biology

 The viral infectious cycle begins and ends with cell surface interactions, from finding the target cell for infection to the escape of viral progeny.
-These interactions are complex dynamic processes requiring a series of fine-tuned biomolecular recognition events which play an essential role in modulating the multitude of physiological processes that occur at the cell surface.
-Understanding the mechanisms that underlie how viruses interact with the cell surface is essential to designing anti-viral therapies.
-To elucidate these mechanisms, my group adopts a multidisciplinary approach combining traditional cell studies used in the field of virology with advanced biophysical approaches relying on in vitrocell-surface mimics and live-cell microscopy.
-In particular, my group is currently focused on the mechanisms modulating the binding and release of Herpes Simplex Virus from cell-surface carbohydrates.
+These interactions are complex dynamic processes requiring a series of fine-tuned and well-timed biomolecular recognition events.
+Those play an essential role in modulating the multitude of physiological processes occurring at the cell surface.
+Understanding the mechanisms that underlie how viruses interact with the cell surface is essential for the design of anti-viral therapies.
+To elucidate these mechanisms, my group adopts a multidisciplinary approach combining traditional cell studies used in the field of virology with advanced biophysical approaches relying on various cell surface mimics displaying a broad spectrum of complexity and live-cell microscopy.
+Among other, my group is currently studying the mechanisms modulating attachment, detachment and diffusion of viruses on cell-surface carbohydrates.
 We are also developing biosensor platforms for the testing of anti-viral drugs.